Telmatobius brevirostris

 Telmatobius brevirostris is a species of frog in the family Telmatobiidae.
 It is endemic to Peru.

 Habitat

-This semi-aquatic, riparian frog has been found in streams in montane cloud forests and shrublands.
-Scientists observed this frog between 2000 and 3600 meters above sea level.
+This semi-aquatic, riparian stream-breeding frog has been found in streams in montane cloud forests and shrublands.
+Generally, this species is not found in cultivated areas.Scientists observed this frog between 2000 and 3600 meters above sea level.
+Notably, the frog has been seen in the forests of Region Huánuco, which is located in central Peru.

+Morphology

+Compared to similar frog species like Telmatobius mendelsoni, Telmatobius brevirostris is smaller in size.
+The frog’s lower belly is pale gray or green in color with orange blotches evident.